Toalaah/cppSnake/ReadMe.md

-Simple snake game coded in Python primarily using the pyGame library.
+Snake game written in C++ using the ncurses library.

+Source code editable; to compile navigate into directory and execute: 'g++ -lcurses -0 snake snake.cpp'.
+To play, execute: './snake'.